Stress

 Take a stress test on alexit.se for a greater understanding of your stress levels.
 Once the test is complete, you will receive feedback on your stress levels and what you can do about it.

-A good way to combat stress is to try and stimulate our body’s parasympathetic nervous system, that is, our calming and rebalancing system.
+A good way to handle stress is to try and stimulate our body’s parasympathetic nervous system, that is, our calming and rebalancing system.
 This can be done by maintaining a good balance between activity and rest.

 To find a balance, it may be helpful to consider the following: